 Public support for R&D&I must be increased to follow the increasing costs and also to catch up with competitors.
 In particular, for the sake of efficiency in use of public money and because of Europe as one of the leading markets, cross-border programmes will become structurally more and more important.

-The CATRENE programme reflects all of the above.
-It embraces all key actors in the value chain including applications, technology, materials and equipment suppliers as well as involving both large companies and Small and Medium-sized Enterprises (SMEs) around a number of market opportunities and societal challenges.
+The CATRENE programme aimed to reflect all of the above.
+It embraced all key actors in the value chain including applications, technology, materials and equipment suppliers as well as involving both large companies and Small and Medium-sized Enterprises (SMEs) around a number of market opportunities and societal challenges.

-With the objective to strengthen European Competitiveness, CATRENE will interact with other programmes in the nanoelectronics field national, EU framework and Joint Technology Initiatives (JTI) and with other EUREKA clusters.
+With the objective to strengthen European Competitiveness, CATRENE interacted with other programmes in the nanoelectronics field national, EU framework and Joint Technology Initiatives (JTI) and with other EUREKA clusters.

-CATRENE started on 1 January 2008, for eight years.
+CATRENE started on 1 January 2008, for eight years and launched its last call for project proposals at the end of 2015.